manuelanzali/Project4/README.md

 happiness of countries around the world and explore different factors that impacted this variable.

-● To achieve this, we created and ran two different models on various datasets with different parameters and analyzed the performance of the model using different statistical techniques.
+● To achieve this, we created and ran a Random Forest Regression and Gradient Boost Regression model on various datasets with different parameters and analyzed how to increase the performance of the model using different statistical techniques.

 ● Our dataset has various variables, including Country, Region, Subregion (Location), Life